-- (a) The investigator-in-charge of the State conducting the investigation shall, as soon as possible after the completion of an investigation into an accident, do the following: - send a copy of the draft Final Report to the Contracting State that instituted the investigation and all the Contracting States that participated in the investigation, inviting their significant and substantiated comments on the draft Final Report; - (2) if any such comments are received within 60 days of the date on which the draft Final Report is sent out, amend the draft Final Report to include the substance of the comments received or, if desired by the Contracting State that provided the comments, append the comments to the Final Report; - (3) if no comments are received within 60 days of the date on which the draft Final Report is sent out and no extension of time has been agreed upon with the Contracting State to whom it was sent, issue and send out the Final Report with a minimum delay to the following parties - - (i) the Contracting States referred to in 13.135 (a); - (ii) any Contracting State that has suffered fatalities or serious injuries to its citizens; and - (iii) where the accident involves an aircraft of a maximum certificated take-off mass of more than 5,700 kg, the International Civil Aviation Organization;
+- (a) The investigator-in-charge of the State conducting the investigation shall, as soon as possible after the completion of an investigation into an accident, do the following: - (1) send a copy of the draft Final Report to the Contracting State that instituted the investigation and all the Contracting States that participated in the investigation, inviting their significant and substantiated comments on the draft Final Report; - (2) The usual consultation period shall be thirty (30) days from the date of the transmittal correspondence.
+The consultation period shall be extended to sixty (60) days if it is notified of the need for additional time by the State invited to comment. - (3) If the State conducting the investigation receives comments within the consultation period, it shall either amend the draft Final Report to include the substance of the comments received or, if desired by the State that provided comments, append the comments to the Final Report. - (4) If the State conducting the investigation receives no comments within the consultation period, it shall issue the Final Report with the minimum delay to the following parties unless further extension of that period has been agreed by the States concerned. - (i) The Contracting States referred to in 13.135 (a); - (ii) any Contracting State that has suffered fatalities or serious injuries to its citizens; and

+(iii) where the accident involves an aircraft of a maximum certificated take-off mass of more that 5,700 kg, the International Civil Aviation Organization;
-- (4) where the accident involves an aircraft of a maximum certificated take-off mass of more than 2,250 kg, send the Accident Data Report to the International Civil Aviation Organization. - (b) The investigator-in-charge shall, where an investigation is carried out into an incident involving an aircraft of a maximum certificated take-off mass of more than 5,700 kg, send to the International Civil Aviation Organization after the completion of the investigation into the incident - - (1) the Final Report of the incident, if the Final Report has been released; and - (2) the Incident Data Report. - (c) The Final Report of an investigation shall state the sole objective of the investigation as set out in paragraph b.

-Note 1: Analyze, as appropriate, only the information documented in 1. - Factual information and which is relevant to the determination of conclusions and causes and/or contributing factors.

-Note 2: List the findings, causes and/or contributing factors established in the investigation.
-The list of causes and/or contributing factors should include both the immediate and the deeper systematic causes and/or contributing factors.

-- (d) The Final Report shall be forwarded by the Chairman or investigator-in-charge to the Authority for Notation before its dissemination to any contracting State under this Part or its subsequent publication. - (e) In this Part, "Accident Data Report" and "Incident Data Report" mean the Accident Data Report and Incident Data Report referred to in ICAO Annex 13.
+- (5) where the accident involves an aircraft of a maximum certificated take-off mass of more than 2,250 kg, send the Accident Data Report to the International Civil Aviation Organization. - (b) The investigator-in-charge shall, where an investigation is carried out into an incident involving an aircraft of a maximum certificated take-off mass of more than 5,700 kg, send to the International Civil Aviation Organization after the completion of the investigation into the incident - - (1) the Final Report of the incident, if the Final Report has been released; and - (2) the Incident Data Report. - Note 1.
+Whenever practicable, the Final Report sent to ICAO is to be prepared in one of the working languages of the Organization. - Note 2.
+The copy of the Final Report sent to ICAO is preferably prepared in an electronic format to facilitate its upload onto the e-Library of Final Reports. - (c) The Final Report of an investigation shall state the sole objective of the investigation as set out in paragraph b. - Note 1: Analyze, as appropriate, only the information documented in 1.
+Factual information and which is relevant to the determination of conclusions and causes and/or contributing factors. - Note 2: List the findings, causes and/or contributing factors established in the investigation.
+The list of causes and/or contributing factors should include both the immediate and the deeper systematic causes and/or contributing factors. - (d) The Final Report shall be forwarded by the Chairman or investigator-in-charge to the Authority for Notation before its dissemination to any contracting State under this Part or its subsequent publication. - (e) In this Part, "Accident Data Report" and "Incident Data Report" mean the Accident Data Report and Incident Data Report referred to in ICAO Annex 13.